CMU-SAFARI/SneakySnake/Datasets/README.md

 ```
 https://www.ncbi.nlm.nih.gov/assembly?term=GRCh38&cmd=DetailsSearch
 ```
-Above, we only provide sample of the 4 read-reference sets generated from Illumina 100 bp reads.
+Above, we only provide the first 30,000 read-reference pairs of each dataset we used in this work, due to a maximum file size restriction of 25 MB.
+Please feel free to contact us to get the complete datasets.